-Residents of threatened Palestinian village must move: Israeli court
+Residents of threatened Palestinian Bedouin village must move, Israeli court says

 Villagers from Khan al-Ahmar, in the occupied West Bank, have been fighting a long legal battle against Israel's plan to flatten their homes on the grounds they were set up without planning permission.

 In May, the Supreme Court rejected an appeal against demolition, but it has since agreed to hear fresh petitions against the eviction plan.

 In a five-hour hearing on Wednesday, judges showed no sign of relenting on the demolition order but told Israeli government lawyers to be flexible on how and to where the 173 villagers should be relocated.